dcls/gdip/docs/docs/userguide.md

 - From the EC2 instance: `mkdir MyProjectDir`
 - From your local drive: `scp ~/MyLocalSeqDir/*fastq.gz ubuntu@InstanceIP:~/MyProjectDir/`

 Alternatively, use a client such as [Cyberduck](https://cyberduck.io) to open up a transfer window, or [Mountainduck](https://mountainduck.io/) to mount a cloud storage drive as a local disk in Mac/Finder or Windows/Explorer.
+See [this video](https://www.youtube.com/watch?v=hd4oL3WIPVM) for a quick tutorial.

 ## Setup